-- Obtained an understanding of the management's internal control and assessment process of the net realisable value of inventories and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors, such as complexity, subjectivity, changes and susceptibility to management bias or fraud; - Evaluated and tested the key controls over net realisable value of different types of inventories; - Compared the carrying amount of the inventories, on a sample basis, to their net realisable value; - Tested, on a sampling basis, the supporting documents of latest selling prices of similar inventory items or purchase orders from customers.
+- Understood, evaluated and tested the key controls over net realisable value of different types of inventories: - Compared the carrying amount of the inventories, on a sample basis, to their net realisable value; - Tested, on a sampling basis, the supporting documents of latest selling prices of similar inventory items or purchase orders from customers.

-Based on the procedures performed, we found the management's judgement and assumptions applied in the estimation of net realisable value of inventories were supported by available evidence.
+Based on the procedures performed, we found the management's judgement and estimates used in relation to the determination of net realisable value of inventories were supported by available evidence.